backupbrew/switchbrew/Backlight services.md

 | 26  | \[3.0.0+\] [\#EnableVrMode](#EnableVrMode "wikilink")   |
 | 27  | \[3.0.0+\] [\#DisableVrMode](#DisableVrMode "wikilink") |
 | 28  | \[3.0.0+\] [\#GetVrMode](#GetVrMode "wikilink")         |

+## GetCurrentBacklightLevel

+No input.
+Returns an output u32 int of the current backlight level.

+## GetAlsComputedBacklightLevel

+No input.
+Returns an output u32 int of the backlight level computed from the AL sensor.

+## GetAutoBrightnessSetting

+No input.
+Returns an output u8 bool indicating whether auto brightness is enabled.

 ## EnableVrMode